 He allegedly spent $30,000 on an Arabian-style tent complete with an oil lamp to eat sandwiches, smoke weed and take LSD.
 In his lounge, he installed a massive sandpit with a piano in it so he could feel the sand at his feet whilst songwriting.
 Unfortunately his two dogs, Louie and Banana also took a liking to the sandpit and regularly left their own special contributions.

 During a 1967 trip to America, Paul McCartney met with Brian who was working on the song “Vegetables”, intended for the Smile album but eventually released on Smiley Smile.
 The two worked into the night, resulting in McCartney being recorded chewing a stick of celery.

 In 1969, Wilson opened up a vitamin and health food store called The Radiant Radish.
 It opened when he felt like opening it, sometimes in the middle of the night and usually whilst dressed in his stripy pyjamas.
 Needless to say, it closed after about a year.
 However, this little venture did make him think about the idea of opening a 24-hour ping pong table store, so it wasn’t all for nothing!

 Anyway, none of this matters.
 What Brian and The Beach Boys have achieved is outstanding.
 If you’ve never heard them, check out Surf’s Up and Holland, both albums contain magical Beach Boys moments.

-I went to see Brian Wilson when he toured the 'lost' Beach Boys Smile album in 2004.
+I went to see Brian Wilson when he toured the ‘lost’ Beach Boys Smile album in 2004.
 It was one of the most moving musical experiences of my life.
 Brian and his new band were amazing.
-I also had the honor of meeting him, but I was to in awe to saying anything but “Hello, great to meet you”.
+I also had the honour of meeting him, but I was too in awe of saying anything but “Hello, great to meet you”.